Home > Eating In > By Course > Side Dishes > Creamy Southern Coleslaw

 Total Time: 30 minutes

-coleslaw in a small bowl being served as a side
+coleslaw in a bowl with a serving spoon.

-coleslaw in a small bowl being served as a side
+coleslaw in a bowl with a serving spoon.

 Key Ingredients and Substitutions